 We concentrated the coverage of hose sprays and aerosol canisters because their accessibility, light weight, and extreme ease of use suit most household needs.
 That said, we did select our favorite refillable machines for larger applications, focusing on options supported by backpack designs to increase mobility (and coverage) as well as decrease strain on the body.

-Just as important, we favor a few products that target mosquitoes and other flying insects but without negative consequences for the plants and ecosystem.
+Just as important, we favor a few products that target mosquitoes and other flying insects but without negative consequences for the ecosystem.
 Two non-toxic options with plant-based active ingredients will not harm the environment—especially ideal for homeowners who have children and pets in the yard frequently.

 If you still have questions about whether mosquito yard sprays and foggers are safe around kids and pets or more general questions about how these sprays and foggers work, then read on to find the answers to some of these popular queries.

 Q: Are mosquito yard sprays safe around my pets and children?